Join the Tradition, Give Kids a Home

-Aunt Leah’s Christmas Tree Lots are the only business enterprises in the Lower Mainland that dedicate 100% of their profits to fund programs that help prevent children in foster care from becoming homeless, and young mothers from losing custody of their children.
+For 20 years Aunt Leah’s Tree Lots have been raising money to fund programs that help prevent children in foster care from becoming homeless, and young mothers from losing custody of their children.
+Last year nearly $100,000 was raised thanks to generous sponsors, buyers and countless volunteer hours.
+This Christmas season join the tradition and help foster youth and mothers in need.

 TREE LOT LOCATIONS & HOURS